 For the building blocks or complete products, the reliability capabilities are evaluated with a set of conformance tests related to specific application areas.
-The tests and their requirements are defined by using knowledge of potential failures modes and rules for structural similarity.
+The tests and their requirements are defined by using knowledge of potential failure modes and rules for structural similarity.
 These rules and tests can be used to qualify derivatives of released building blocks.
-For new failure modes and new or modified acceleration models or model parameters, the applicability of conformance test, requirements as well as structural similarity rules are updated.
+For new failure modes and new or modified acceleration models or model parameters, the applicability of conformance test requirements, as well as structural similarity rules are updated.

-Applicable reliability knowledge, data, tools, and methods are accessible through the NXP’s Reliability Knowledge Framework (RKF).
+Applicable reliability knowledge, data, tools and methods are accessible through NXP’s Reliability Knowledge Framework (RKF).

 NXP uses 3 types of read points in determining the reliability capability of the building blocks:

 Generic Mission Profiles as used by NXP are: